tstatler/doctools/guides/acs/relationalfields/README.md

 A relation points to an ACS object, so to query a relation, you must first get the ACS object pointed by the relation.
-For example, if you want to query cars whose owner is “John Smith”, you first need to find the {@link User}
+For example, if you want to query cars whose owner is “John Smith”, you first need to find the {@link Users}
 object whose full name is “John Smith”:

     $ curl -c cookies.txt -b cookies.txt -X GET --data-urlencode 'where={"first_name":"John","last_name":”Smith”}' --data-urlencode 'order=created_at' "https://api.cloud.appcelerator.com/v1/users/query.json?key={YOUR APP APP KEY}"